 - Make training engaging.
 One of the greatest challenges in training Alaskan malamutes is combating boredom.
 They are intelligent but need to be stimulated to maintain their interest.

-If you have an aggressive malamute puppy who is not heeding its training, you should consult a professional.
+You should consult a professional if you have an aggressive malamute puppy who is not heeding its training.

 There are also a wide variety of reasons that might make an older dog bite.
 Follow our guide for tips on what might cause an Alaskan malamute to bite.